5 Ways Fund Accounting Simplifies Food Bank Reporting

 For example, if you need to file Schedule of Expenditures of Federal Awards (SEFA) Reports, you can create a report that shows those expenditures by grant.
 You can easily group all the accounts that fall under the emergency food assistance programs and classify the columns so you can clearly show what funds were from direct awards and what was from pass-through awards

 Even outside of grant reporting requirements, you can use flexible reporting capabilities to keep your leadership up to date on key initiatives.
-Use your fund accounting system to run reports by specific programs or grants to provide additional transparency to your board or funding organizations.
+Use your fund accounting system to run reports by specific programs or grants to provide additional transparency to your board and funding organizations.

 Your internal stakeholders aren’t the only ones who will appreciate these reports.
 With view-only access, your auditors can also drill down into the specifics of each report, getting the information they need without taking your staff’s time.

-Integrate your inventory management to avoid duplicate entry.
+5. Integrate your inventory management to avoid duplicate entry.

 Modern APIs mean you don’t need to compromise.
 Instead of having a single system that does one aspect well but falls short for the rest of your organization, each department can select the software that works best for their specific needs.
 By integrating your warehouse management software with your fund accounting system, you get information in your system quickly and accurately so you can make more informed decisions.

 These interfaces automatically pull purchase orders, receipts, and invoices directly into your accounting system for payment and tracking.
 You can also push updated valuations and inventory fluctuations into the general ledger without having to enter the data in both places.
-This saves your staff time and reduces the chances of miskeyed information.
+This saves your staff time and reduces the chances of mis-keyed information.

 See Fund Accounting in Action